otrv4/otrv4/otrv4.md

 An user only needs to upload its User Profile and Prekey profile to the untrusted Prekey Server once for every long-term public key it locally has, until this two profiles respectively expire.
-This means that if Bob uploads 3 long term keys for OTRv4 to his client, Bob's client must publish 3 user profiles and 3 prekey profiles.
+This means that if Bob uploads 3 long-term keys for OTRv4 to his client, Bob's client must publish 3 user profiles and 3 prekey profiles.

 However, this party may upload new prekey messages at other times, as defined in